October inflation at 9.73 pct; worse than expected

 "The RBI has exhausted the entire space to hike policy rates further but interest rates will continue to remain at the present elevated levels for a prolonged time."

-The RBI had said in its October review that further rate rises may not be necessary if inflationary pressures started to abate by December.
+The central bank had said in its October review that further rate rises may not be necessary if inflationary pressures started to abate by December.

 That guidance by the RBI still holds and the inflation trajectory seems to be holding in line with expectations, said a deputy central banker on Monday.